Orbital Stability of Closely-Spaced Four-planet Systems: Methods

 Another end condition that we considered using was an orbital "crossing" occurring in the system.
 This is accomplished by comparing the semimajor and semiminor axes of neighboring planets.
 For a given pair of neighboring planets, if the semimajor axis of the inner planet is greater than or equal to the semiminor axis of the outer planet, the orbits have "crossed" and are considered to be unstable.
 We validated the close encounter method against the orbital crossing method and found that the two approaches yielded very similar results.
 However, the orbit crossing method is significantly slower than the close encounter method, since additional data must be analyzed from the simulation before further progress can resume.
 While this load can be reduced by analyzing the orbital data less frequently, doing so would reduce the accuracy of the results.

 Ultimately, the close encounter condition was selected owing to improved simulation speed with nearly identical results.
 A drawback of this method is that it can fail to detect when the outer planet becomes ejected from the system with minimal perturbations to the other planets.
 While rare, this anomaly occurred at a mutual Hill radius of 3.493 in the four-planet SL09 dataset and caused a spuriously long-lived system, due to the residual three-planet system being considerably more stable than its four-planet counterpart as will be discussed in Section \ref{sec:exponential fits comparison}.
 To combat this, a planetary escape boundary was applied at a distance of double of the initial semimajor axis of the planet farthest from the star.
 However, the vast majority of systems did not terminate due to planetary ejection.
+Planetary ejections of outer planets has been observed in \cite{rasio1996dynamical}.

 Finally, a lifetime limit was used to conserve computational resources.
 With the hardware available, approximately two weeks of computational time are required to reach a simulated lifetime of $10^{10}$ years in a four-planet system.
 Moving past this point for termination would not have been feasible with our computing resources; extending to $10^{11}$ years would take up to 20 weeks for a process to finish a single simulation.
 Despite this limitation, we were still able to demonstrate trends in simulated lifetimes as well as structure related to MMRs for a considerable range of initial orbital separation.